Giulia Grisi: Death

 Grave of Giulia Grisi, in Paris, at Père Lachaise Cemetery, France.

 During a trip to Saint Petersburg, Russia, while traveling by train with her family, Grisi was involved in an accident after having crossed the border into Germany.
 She was taken to a hotel in Berlin, where she spent her last days under the care of a Dr. Isabell.
 She died there on 29 November 1869, aged 58.
 Her husband took her body to Paris, where she was buried at Père Lachaise Cemetery.
 Her tomb is marked with a plain white stone with the inscription "Juliette de Candia".

 Legacy

 Her rich operatic career was documented in contemporary musical records, pictures, and paintings.
 Upon her death, her husband donated a substantial sum for the creation of sopranos scholarships at the Paris Opera, the theater that first gave fame to Giuglia's voice.

 One of her daughters with Mario, Cecilia Maria de Candia, became a recognized writer and married an English gentleman, Godfrey Pearse; her book The Romance of a Great Singer – A Memoir of Mario, which included a great deal about her mother as well, was published in London in 1910.

+Grisi was referred to favorably in Gustave Flaubert's Madame Bovary, alongside other notable singers of the time.